heistp/iptables-ecn/README.md

 3. `iptables-ecn uninstall` removes all created chains and ipsets (any unsaved data is lost)

+**Important notes:**
-**Note** The script uses connmarks to track TCP flows, so could potentially conflict with connmarks used for other purposes.
+* The script uses connmarks to track TCP flows, which could potentially conflict with connmarks used for other purposes.
 Some equivalent statements that use connlabels are commented out, but since they were found to require more CPU, they are not used by default.
+* It has been tested on a /16 subnet for an ISP with around 860 users, and seemed to scale well for this load.
+Larger loads may or may not be possible.
+* It has undergone basic, but not extensive lab testing.
+In particular, support for conntrack protocols could use more verification of accuracy, which so far was only tested briefly with [IRTT](https://github.com/heistp/irtt).

 ## ecn-stats.go